 Before planting along the driveway, consider the space and what you plan to achieve.
 A group of low-growing plants or ground cover can add a lush aesthetic to the sides of the driveway, while a staked vine, bush or tree can add privacy and a property barrier.
 Small driveways can be overpowered by a slew of tall trees lining the sides, while a low-growing ground cover may get lost in a wide expanse of concrete.

-The surface of the driveway reflects heat and can make it difficult for some plants to thrive.
+The surface of the driveway radiates heat and can make it difficult for some plants to thrive.
 Look for drought-tolerant plants to install along the driveway to ensure they will not wilt and die.
 To offset the heat and subsequent moisture loss, add a layer of mulch around the base of the plants.
 The mulch reduces the ability for weeds to take over and increases the soil's moisture retention.
-It can also add nutrients to the soil.
+If you use an organic mulch, it can also add nutrients to the soil as it breaks down.

 Also consider plants that can recover quickly and stand up to careless drivers.
 Plants along the driveway will more than likely have an unwanted encounter with a car at some point.